Corporate Services Contact Us

 What are the Rules for Extra Wages for Overtime?

 Based on the industry one works for, the overtime payment rules vary.
-Some workplace may be governed by the central laws while the other might be a subject of state laws.
+Some workplaces may be governed by the central laws, while others might be subject to state laws.
 Knowing employee rights may empower the working class.
 Given below are the overtime payment rules under several legislations:

 Factory: Factories Act, 1948